Dear Youth Ministry Leader,

 The last five months have been unlike any other challenge you’ve faced in your ministry.
 No lock-in mishap, texting disaster, confirmation fail, or youth group catastrophe could compare to what you’ve faced with the global pandemic, quarantined families, virtual schooling, activity cancellations, anti-racism uprisings, political discord, and whatever local challenges are part of your context.

-At Sparkhouse, were reminded of the need for deep empathy, a core principle of the human-centered design approach we’ve used to develop every Sparkhouse resource in our catalog.
+At Sparkhouse, we’re reminded of the need for deep empathy, a core principle of the human-centered design approach we’ve used to develop every Sparkhouse resource in our catalog.
 We want you to know we are feeling deep empathy for you . . .

 . . . because the kids and families you serve are suffering in ways seen and unseen.